OctopusDeploy/blog/blog/2019-12/ultimate-guide-to-rolling-deployments/index.md

 ### Incremental update

 New versions of your application are rolled-out incrementally.
-This allows you to verify that it's working as more traffic is directed to your newly deployed software.
+This allows you to verify that it's working, for example, by running health checks or tests before moving on to the next batch of updates.

-In the unlikely event that you need to initiate a rollback, you can do so in a controlled manner.
+In the event that you need to initiate a rollback, you can also do this in a safe, controlled manner.

-### Controlled Verification

-_TODO_

 ### Keeping the lights on